 Parking at the Pearl Harbor Visitor Center is free.
 Lots are located in front of the main entrance.
 A map of the parking lots can be found on the second page of this fact sheet.
 Please do not leave valuables in your vehicle.

 Allowable items include wallets, cameras, cellular phones, and bottled water.
+Medicine can be brought into the park in a clear bag.

 Our Pearl Harbor Visitor Center fact sheet is available for download in PDF format.
 The fact sheet includes two helpful maps of the Visitor Center.